Kingxukai/linux/Documentation/core-api/union_find.rst

 Linux implementation of union-find
 -----------------------------------

-Linux's union-find implementation resides in the file "lib/union_find.c".
+Linux's union-find implementation resides in the woke file "lib/union_find.c".
 To use it, "#include <linux/union_find.h>".

 The union-find data structure is defined as follows::